ElliotPak/MiniTR/README.md

 * The name of the window is specified after the slash starting the block.
 * `layout` specifies the window's layout.
 * `panes` specifies which commands to run in each pane.

-## Run Instructions

-To run MiniTR after building, locate `dist/minitr` and run it.
-Eventually I'll add an option to create the executable script in some bin path.

-The following commands create new MiniTR project files:

-* `minitr new [projectname]` creates a new minitr project file with the path `~/config/minitr/[projectname].minitr`.
-* `minitr new-local [projectname]` creates a new minitr project file in your current directory named `.minitr`.

-The following commands are related to creating and attaching to MiniTR project files.
-Specifying a project name will make MiniTR read `~/config/minitr/[projectname].minitr`, and leaving out a project name will cause it to read the file `.minitr` in your local directory.

-* `minitr start [projectname]` creates a new tmux session based on the project file and attaches to it.
-* `minitr start-bg [projectname]` creates a new tmux session based on the project file without attaching.
-* `minitr attach [projectname]` attaches to the tmux session created by the minitr project
-* `minitr debug [projectname]` works the same as start, except the tmux commands are printed to stdout instead

-## Build Instructions

-Ant is required to build MiniTR.
-Change the value of `kotlin.lib` to wherever your `kotlinc/lib` folder is located.

-To build, run `ant build`.
-To clean, run `ant clean`.